ibretsam/movie-theater/README.md

 - Utilizes Django (with at lease one model) on the back-end and JavaScript on the front-end.
 - All pages are mobile responsive.
 - Uses ReactJS for frontend UI, only communicates with backend through API calls.
-	- Uses `Hash Router` and `useNavigate` from [react-router-dom](http://reactrouter.com/) to routes and navigate through pages.
-    - Uses `Fetch API` for all API calls to communicate with backend.
-    - Uses [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for CSS decoration.
-- Uses [Django-Rest-Framework](https://www.django-rest-framework.org/) for API manage:
-    - Uses `@api_view` decorator to response to API calls
-    - Uses `ModelSerializer` to serialize all model query to return results
-    - Implement [JWT Authentication](https://jwt.io/) to Django using [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/) for [Django-Rest-Framework](https://www.django-rest-framework.org/)

 ### Key features:
 - ReactJS for frontend UI